starwolves/space/README.md

 ## License

-This repository is licensed under a [restrictive proprietary license](https://gitlab.starwolves.io/starwolves/space/-/blob/master/LICENSE) that we intend to support with good faith and integrity to both grant and support western freedoms for individual communities and thus without elements of modern day cancel culture 👑.
+The code of this repository is licensed under [the proprietary code license](https://gitlab.starwolves.io/starwolves/space/-/blob/master/LICENSE).
+The assets of this repository are licensed under the [the proprietary assets license](https://gitlab.starwolves.io/starwolves/space/-/blob/master/LICENSE_ASSETS).
+Both licenses we intend to support with good faith and integrity to value authenticity, community freedoms and western freedoms for individual communities without elements of modern day cancel culture 👑.

 ### AGPLv3 Milestone